jasonraimondi/jasonraimondi.com/content/posts/029_authenticating-nextjs-part-2.md

     static async getInitialProps(ctx: NextPageContext) {
       // create AuthToken
       const auth = AuthToken.fromNext(ctx);
-      const initialProps = { token: auth.token };
+      const initialProps = { auth };
       // if the token is expired, that means the user is no longer (or never was) authenticated
       // and if we allow the request to continue, they will reach a page they should not be at. if (auth.isExpired) console.log("hey! server says you shouldnt be here! you are not logged in!");
-      if (WrappedComponent.getInitialProps) return WrappedComponent.getInitialProps(initialProps);
+      if (WrappedComponent.getInitialProps) {
+        const wrappedProps = await WrappedComponent.getInitialProps(initialProps);
+        // make sure our `auth: AuthToken` is always returned return { ...wrappedProps, auth };
+      }
       return initialProps;
     }

     componentDidMount(): void {
-      // since getInitialProps returns our props after they've
+      // since getInitialProps returns our props after they've JSON.stringify
-      // JSON.stringify we need to reinitialize it as an
+      // we need to reinitialize it as an AuthToken to have the full class
+      // with all instance methods available
-      // AuthToken to have the full class method suite be available to you this.setState({ auth: new AuthToken(this.props.token) })
+      this.setState({ auth: new AuthToken(this.props.token) })
     }